circonus/irondb-docs/graphite-rendering.md

 All query results are subject to limits to control the number of results returned.
 If not otherwise specified, queries will be limited to the first 10,000 results returned.

-This limit may be changed by setting a request header, `x-snowth-advisory-limit` to either an integer value representing the desired limit, or "none" to remove the limit.
+This limit may be changed by setting a request header, `x-snowth-advisory-limit`, with one of the following values:
+ * A positive integer representing the desired limit
+ * -1 or "none" to remove the limit

+If the header contains any other value or is not present, the default of 10,000 will be used.

 If a query result was truncated, a response header, `x-snowth-results-limited`, will be set with a value of 1 to indicate that not all results were returned.